 - License: $1,200/year for a basic door license

 So the total cost for setup including first year if we take the average in each category is: $3,950 USD.

-Factors Influencing Access Control System Cost
+Factors Influencing Access Control System Costs and Budget

 - Quality of the installer or size of the vendor company